 In 1971 Cardinal Egan returned to Rome as a judge of the Tribunal of the Sacred Roman Rota, a position he held until his episcopal consecration in May of 1985.
 While in Rome, he was as well a professor of Canon Law at the Pontifical Gregorian University; a professor of Civil and Criminal Procedure at the Studium Rotale, the law school of the Rota; a commissioner of the Congregation for the Sacraments and Divine Worship; a consultor of the Congregation for the Clergy; and in 1982 one of six canonists who reviewed the new Code of Canon Law with His Holiness, Pope John Paul II, before its promulgation in 1983.

-From July of 1985 until December of 1988, Cardinal Egan served as Auxiliary Bishop and Vicar for Education of the Archdiocese of New York.
+From 1985 – 1988 Cardinal Egan served as Auxiliary Bishop and Vicar for Education of the Archdiocese of New York.

-On November 8, 1988, Pope John Paul II appointed Cardinal Egan to be the Third Bishop of the Diocese of Bridgeport in Connecticut.
-He was installed on December 14, 1998, in the Cathedral of Saint Augustine by His Excellency, The Most Revered Daniel A. Cronin, Archbishop of Hartford, in the presence of His Excellency, The Most Reverend Pio Laghi, the Apostolic Nuncio the United States.
+On November 8, 1988, Pope John Paul II appointed Cardinal Egan to be the Third Bishop of the Diocese of Bridgeport.
+He was installed on December 14, 1988.

 In addition to his diocesan duties in Bridgeport, Cardinal Egan worked with the National Conference of Catholic Bishops in the following capacities: as Chairman of the Board of Governors of the Pontifical North American College; as Chairman of the Committee on Science and Human Values; and as a member of the Committee on Canonical Affairs, the Committee on Education, the Committee on National Collections, and the Committee on Nominations.
 He also served two terms on the Administrative Board of the same Conference.

 He has since been named Chairman of the Board of Trustees of the Catholic Near East Welfare Association; Chairman of the Northeast Hispanic Catholic Center, Inc.; Chairman of the New York State Catholic Conference; Bailiff Grand Cross of Honor and Devotion of the American Association of the Sovereign Military Order of Malta and Conventual Chaplain; Grand Prior of the Association of Knights and Ladies of the Equestrian Order of the Holy Sepulchre of Jerusalem; and President of The Bureau of Black and Indian Mission Office in Washington, D.C.
-In addition, he serves on the Boards of Trustees of the National Shrine of the Immaculate Conception in Washington, D.C.; the Ratisbonne Institute in Jerusalem; the Whitehead School of Diplomacy and International Relations at Seton Hall University in South Orange, New Jersey; the Center for Labor and Employment Law of the Law School of Saint John’s University in Queens, New York; and the Richard Tucker Music Foundation.
-In 2006, he was named one of New York’s “influentials” by New York Magazine.
+In addition, he serves on the Boards of Trustees of the National Shrine of the Immaculate Conception in Washington, D.C., the Ratisbonne Institute in Jerusalem, and the Whitehead School of Diplomacy at Seton Hall University.

 On January 21, 2001, Pope John Paul II announced that Cardinal Egan was to be appointed to the College of Cardinals.
 He was elevated in the Consistory of February 21, 2001 and was assigned as his titular church the Basilica of Saints John and Paul on the Caelian Hill in Rome.
-In July of 2001, Cardinal Egan was named by Pope John Paul II to serve in September and October of that year as the Moderator of the Synod of Bishops in Rome; and in April of 2002, he was assigned by Pope John Paul II to preside at the dedication of the National Temple of Divine Providence in Warsaw (Poland).
-In April of 2006 Cardinal Egan participated in the Consistory in which Pope Benedict XVI was elected to the Papacy.
+In July of 2001, Cardinal Egan was named by Pope John Paul II to serve in September and October of that year as the Moderator of a Synod of Bishops in Rome and on April 19, 2006, participated in the Consistory that elected Pope Benedict XVI.

-As a member of the College of Cardinals, Cardinal Egan, has been appointed by Pope John Paul II and Pope Benedict XVI to the following offices of the Vatican: The Supreme Tribunal of the Apostolic Signatura, the Congregation for the Oriental Churches, the Prefecture for the Economic Affairs of the Holy See, the Council of Cardinals for the Study of the Organizational and Economic Concerns of the Holy See, the Pontifical Council of the Family, and the Permanent Commission for the Protection of the Historic and Artistic Patrimony of the Holy See.
+As a Cardinal, he has been appointed by Pope John Paul II and Pope Benedict XVI to the following offices of the Vatican: The Supreme Tribunal of the Apostolic Signatura, the Congregation for the Oriental Churches, the Prefecture for the Economic Affairs of the Holy See, the Council of Cardinals for the Study of the Organizational and Economic Concerns of the Holy See, the Pontifical Council of the Family, and the Permanent Commission for the Protection of the Historic and Artistic Patrimony of the Holy See.